 Gum Graft Surgery

+A lack of color indicates that the gum graft has lost blood flow and is dying.
 When your gingivitis graft failed, you will most likely observe a significant area of white tissue coming off your tooth.
-A lack of color indicates that the gum graft has lost blood flow and is dying.
 If you see this or have additional concerns such as changes in the appearance of your gums, redness, swelling or inflammation pus at the surgery site or tooth roots can cause pain or discomfort, you need immediate assistance.

 What is Gum Graft Surgery